matthewn/seevooplay/README.md

 - 'Add to calendar' functionality.
 This is probably something I'll hack on at some point.
 - Internationalization.
 I welcome pull requests to change this.
 - HTML emails.
 Plain text emails don't bother me, so this is unlikely to change unless someone else does the work.
 - Comprehensive documentation.
 If anyone other than me ends up using this, the docs will get better.
 In the meantime, if you try using Seevooplay and run into trouble, please open an issue on GitHub.
+I will help if I can.
 - Perfection.
 This software was crafted to scratch a personal itch.
 It almost certainly has bugs.
-If you discover one, or you have a suggestion for improving the code, I hope to hear from you!
+If you discover one, or you have a suggestion for improving the code, please open an issue on GitHub.